zhuofeng/SR-cycleGAN/README.md

 # CycleGAN and pix2pix in PyTorch

 Modified from this CycleGAN implementation: https://github.com/junyanz/CycleGAN I modified the code as to process medical image super-resolution.
-The result needs to enhance.